 As you start the internship or job application process, sit down and consider the skills you already can offer, and which skills you would like to develop further.
 Try the following action items:

-Make a list.
 List what you are good at, whether it is working with specific types of software or having good communication skills, and what needs to be improved.

-Take a class.
 Hard skills are often more teachable than soft skills, but you can strengthen your soft skills, too.
 If you want to improve your hard skills, check if your university has upcoming workshops or classes involving computing, software, or statistics.
 If you want to get better with your soft skills, take a class in public speaking, or join a writing workshop or club to practice collaborating with other people.

-Talk to your counselor.
 Sometimes it is hard to evaluate your own skills and self-assess areas for improvement.
 Luckily, counselors are available to help you succeed.
 They have resources that can help you define your strengths and will have insights to help you learn new hard and soft skills.